Ontario Careless Driving Defence

 Send Us Your Careless Driving Ticket Before You Plead Guilty.

-A quick review can help identify the charge type, court deadline, accident evidence, injury issues, licence risk, insurance exposure, job consequences, and possible defence or resolution strategy.
+With 15+ years defending Ontario drivers, a quick review identifies the charge type, court deadline, collision evidence, injury issues, licence risk, insurance consequences, job concerns, and the realistic defence or resolution paths.

 Upload, call, text, or submit the ticket, summons, or offence notice online.

-We assess practical consequences before you decide what to do.
+We assess the practical consequences before you decide what to do.

-We explain available next steps clearly and without pressure.
+We explain the next steps and the fee clearly, without pressure.

 Request a Free Quote